 Maximum group size 12.

-For groups of less than 6 surcharge of 100 Euro per person is added to the price.
+For groups of less than 6 a surcharge will be added to the price.

 7 nights hotel and pension accommodation.
 Transfers to and from Antalya airport.
 Professional MTB guide.
 Full use of support vehicle.
 All meals, snacks and tea and coffee at mealtimes.

 Price does not include: